lkshrsch/MultiPrior_Brain/README.md

 ## Train a model with data:

-run_Models_stroke.sh  -->  TRAIN_TEST.py

-TRAIN_TEST.py --train_configFile
+>>> python TRAIN_TEST.py --train_configFile

-train_configFile:
+train_configFile specifies:
-- which model to train
+- model to train
-- which data to use
+- data to use
-- hyperparameter of the training session
+- hyperparameters of the training session

-run_SEGMENTATION.sh   --> SEGMENT.py
+## Segment data with a trained model:

-SEGMENT.py --segment_configFile
+>>> python SEGMENT.py --segment_configFile

-segment_configFile:
+segment_configFile specifies:
-- Which (trained) model to use
+- (trained) model to use
-- Which data to segment
+-  data to segment

 ############ Directory structure ##############